chrispaulca/wordplay-1/README.md

 # wordplay
 WordPlay Playlist Generator

-Created by Kaya Tollas, Si Chen, Chris Csiszar, Khoury Ibrahim, Sangyu Shen, and Devin Bowers
+Created by Devin Bowers, Si Chen, Chris Csiszar, Khoury Ibrahim, Sangyu Shen, and Kaya Tollas

+This is the source of WordPlay, a word-based playlist generator that, when given any word or phrase, creates a playlist of related songs.